-Madonna Rehabilitation Hospital, located in Lincoln, Nebraska, is one of the nation's foremost facilities for medical rehabilitation and research.
-Specializing in traumatic brain injury, spinal cord injury and pediatric rehabilitation, Madonna offers hope and healing to thousands of patients from throughout the country each year.
+Madonna Rehabilitation Hospital, located in Lincoln, Nebraska, is one of the nation’s foremost facilities for medical rehabilitation and research.
+Madonna is a national leader in specialized rehabilitation programs for traumatic brain injury, spinal cord injury, stroke, pediatric and pulmonary conditions for adults and children of all ages.
+Madonna is one of the largest independent rehabilitation hospitals in the country.

 Madonna’s team of highly specialized physiatrists, therapists, rehabilitation nurses and clinicians work with the most advanced technology and equipment to help each person achieve the highest level of independence.